 One further point which must be made, in view of the hierarchical nature of our dataset, is the problem of possible clustering within degree courses.
+Several theories have emphasised the importance of the dynamic and reciprocal interaction between the environment and individual students (Chen 2012): in particular, institutions' characteristics may influence students' involvement in the academic and social systems at university and their academic outcomes.
+In addition, students in the same context (courses) may behave more similarly than ones from other contexts, which means that statistical procedures which incorporate hierarchical structure are necessary and important.
 In this analysis, students (level-1 unit of analysis) are clustered within courses (level-2 unit of analysis).
 Ignoring this nested nature of the data is equivalent to assuming that the timing of different outcomes at university is independent of the courses in which students have enrolled: this assumption may lead to incorrect estimates (Raudenbush and Bryk 2002).
+The hierarchical structure of our data is confirmed in Clerici et al. (2012).